cdleon/ui-frameworks/README.md

   * [Pure CSS Components](https://github.com/LFeh/css-components/) :gift_heart: - A set of common UI Components using the power of CSS and without Javascript.

 ## 4.CSS Snippets
+- **Blog Libraries**
+  * [1stWebDesigner](http://www.1stwebdesigner.com/useful-css-snippets/) :gift_heart: - 25 Incredibly Useful CSS Snippets for Developers.
+  * [Design Your Way](http://www.designyourway.net/blog/resources/31-css-code-snippets-to-make-you-a-better-coder/) :gift_heart: - Here are some of the ones that you would need more often than others.
+  * [Noupe](http://www.noupe.com/design/useful-css-snippets-for-your-coding-arsenal.html) :gift_heart: - In this article we have listed 30 CSS snippets that we think you will find very useful.
+  * [Six Revisions](http://sixrevisions.com/category/css/) :gift_heart: - Six Revisions is a web publication for web developers and web designers.
+We publish articles, guides, tutorials, news and other forms of content for people who design and build sites and apps.
+  * [Speckyboy](http://speckyboy.com/2011/04/15/25-css-snippets-for-some-of-the-most-common-and-frustrating-tasks/) :gift_heart: - 25 CSS Snippets for Some of the Most Common and Frustrating Tasks.
 - **Bootsrap Libraries**
   * [Bootsnipp](http://bootsnipp.com/) :gift_heart: -  Design elements, playground and code snippets for Bootstrap HTML/CSS/JS framework.
   * [Design Bootsrap](http://www.designbootstrap.com/category/bootstrap-snippets/) :gift_heart: - 100% Free and unique bootstrap themes, templates, snippets and Bootstrap design tools for personal and commercial use.